 Because there is confusion with most users between microsites, landing pages, and local pages, I’m going to cover them all.

 It sounds like you could interchange the terms microsite, landing page, and local page but in fact, they’re different.

 Explaining The Confusion

 - Microsite: A microsite has a marketing purpose beyond just converting visitors.
-They’re often used by larger companies who have a large marketing budget to set up small website (microsite) around a specific campaign.
+They’re often used by larger companies who have a large marketing budget to set up a small website (microsite) around a specific campaign.
 Think of a consumer product company that creates a small game and accompanying website for a new product or service (think Domino’s DXP).

 - Landing Page: This is any page on your website where a visitor lands.
 When you hear landing page, though, it means a single purpose page on your website meant to convert visitors.
 An example is an advertising campaign you’re running on Facebook that directs people to a page where all they can do is sign up for your newsletter (or to get an awesome eBook).
-I wrote a post with the different between a web page and a landing page.
+I wrote a post with the differenc between a web page and a landing page.

 - Local Page: This one can have a more varied meaning.
 If you’re a larger business and have multiple physical locations, you may have a local page for each place.
 This is often not the case for smaller organizations, though.
 Marketers and web designers use these pages to get views from people searching for a certain type of business in a specific location (ie. plumber in San Jose).

 In each one of these circumstances, there is some confusion on what should and shouldn’t be done.
 If done the wrong way, the three types of pages above can get you in hot water with Google.